Daigo Fukuryū Maru: Events surrounding March 1, 1954

-Events between March 2–14
+Events between March 2 and 14

 During their return, the crew began showing symptoms of radiation poisoning as early as the evening after exposure.
 They experienced pain, headaches, nausea, dizziness, and diarrhea.
 Their eyes began to turn red and developed an itchy mucus.
 One crewman decided to keep some of the ash in order to have it analysed on their arrival home, but it was kept in a pouch hung from one of the bunks and was therefore in close proximity to the sleeping men for the duration of their return.
 Later analysis of the sample by, among others, Tokyo University determined that the ash was caused by a hydrogen bomb.
 The announcement of this news came as a large surprise to the Americans as they had persistently kept their nuclear experimentation secret.

-By the third day, the men began to develop small blisters on their bodies that had been touched by the radioactive ash.
+By the third day, the men began to develop small blisters on their bodies where they had been touched by the radioactive ash.
 Their faces also began to turn dark.
 A week into their return journey, their hair began to fall out.
 On March 11, the ship encountered rough seas causing them to dock late on March 14.
 This late arrival fortunately caused the contaminated fish to stay within the ship until the next morning.
 Thus, they were able to throw away much of the tuna once they discovered the radiation.

 Events after return to Yaizu port

-After their arrival, the men went to the Yaizu Public Hospital where the surgeon, Oi Toshiaki applied a zinc ointment to their faces and sent them home.
-On March 15, 1954, engineer Yamamoto, deckhand Masuda and 5 others which were said to make up the "elderly" members of the crew were sent to the Tokyo University Hospital for treatment.
+After their arrival, the men went to the Yaizu Public Hospital, where the surgeon, Oi Toshiaki, applied a zinc ointment to their faces and sent them home.
+On March 15, 1954, engineer Yamamoto, deckhand Masuda, and 5 others who were said to make up the "elderly" crew members were sent to the Tokyo University Hospital for treatment.
 There, they tested Masuda's bone marrow and found his white blood cell count at half the normal level.
 Japanese biophysicist Nishiwaki Yasushi immediately traveled from Osaka to Yaizu to examine the crew and their boat.
 He quickly concluded that they had been exposed to radioactive fallout and wrote a letter to the chief of the US Atomic Energy Commission (AEC) asking for more information on how to treat the crew.
 The crew members, suffering from nausea, headaches, burns, pain in the eyes, bleeding from the gums, and other symptoms, were diagnosed with acute radiation syndrome.
-The US did not respond to Nishiwaki's letter or to letters from other Japanese scientists requesting information and help, although the United States did dispatch two medical scientists to Japan to study the effects of fallout on the ship's crew and to assist their doctors.
+The US did not respond to Nishiwaki's letter or letters from other Japanese scientists requesting information and help.
+However, the United States did dispatch two medical scientists to Japan to study the effects of fallout on the ship's crew and to assist their doctors.
 The remaining crew members were quarantined in Yaizu North Hospital with all of their clothes and belongings buried on the property.
 High levels of radiation were found in the men's hair and nails, and so the hospital was forced to cut off the rest of their hair.